otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-rest-express-http.md

 // Use the PORT environment variable or 3000 const PORT = process.env.PORT || 3000;

-// Create a GET route
-app.get("/", (req, res) => {
+// Create a GET route. req is an object that contains information about the HTTP request. res is an object that contains information about the HTTP response. app.get("/", (req, res) => {
   return res.status(200).json({
     message: "Hello, World!",
+    firstName: "John",
+    lastName: "Doe",
+    age: 20,
+    hobbies: ["Reading", "Gaming", "Cooking"],
   });
 });